jpreiss/reproducible_papers/README.md

 The main functions in `figname_data.py` and `figname_plot.py` must follow particular command-line argument conventions -- see the included example for details.

+The Makefile pattern rules for generated LaTeX code (e.g. from symbolic math) implement the following dependency structure:

+    src/texname_gentex.py -----> tex/texname_gen.tex

+THe main functions in `texname_gentex.py` should print to `stdout`.

 **Notes:**